Get your website in front of your audience

 A robots.txt file allows you to restrict the access of search engine crawlers to prevent them from accessing specific pages or directories.
 They also point the web crawler to your page’s XML sitemap file.

-We checked virus.today/robots.txt and didn't find a robots.txt file.
-Use Google Search Console to submit and test your robots.txt file.
-You can also test individual pages to make sure Google isn't crawling any restricted files.missing translation: en.robots_txt_content
+Your site currently has a robots.txt file.
+You can use Google Search Console's Robots.txt Tester to submit and test your robots.txt file and to make sure Googlebot isn't crawling any restricted files.

 Learn more about adding your XML sitemap to your robots.txt file.